widmogrod/zf2-semi-http-cache/README.md

 ### Why semi http cache and not full flagged?

 ### What issues it solves?
-- Wrong Last-Modified date when your application is running on Apache.
+- Wrong `Last-Modified` date when your application is running on Apache.
   This date in taken from index.php modification date which is not accurate and can cause that browser won't cache response.

 ### What benefits it brings?
-- handling If-Modified-Since & 304 Not Modified which:
+- Handling `If-Modified-Since` which:
-  - reducing bandwidth if not modified the response is only 304 header.
+  - Reducing bandwidth.
+If browser has valid cached data then only 304 header is send.
-  - speed up response time by omitting dispatch event if browser content is not stale.
+  - Speed up response time, by omitting dispatch event if browser cache is not stale.
-- providing more accurate Last-Modified date solution
+- Providing out of the box `Cache-Control` management.
-- providing simple but flexible Cache-Control header control.
+- Providing more accurate Last-Modified date solution

-### Why ``semi`` HTTP cache?
+### Why `semi` HTTP cache?
-Because things like Last-Modified date and If-Modified-Since are relative to max-age set per action.
+Because things like `If-Modified-Since` are connected to `Cache-Control: max-age` and not to real modification date of requested entity.

 ## Installation